FabianB14/data-structures-and-algorithms/README.md

 This is the link for the Tree Challenges [Tree Challeneges](https://github.com/FabianB14/data-structures-and-algorithms/blob/master/data-structures-and-algorithms/linked_list/README.md)

-This is the link for all the Sorting algorithims  [Tree Challeneges](https://github.com/FabianB14/data-structures-and-algorithms/blob/master/data-structures-and-algorithms/linked_list/README.md)
+This is the link for all the Sorting algorithims  [Sorting](https://github.com/FabianB14/data-structures-and-algorithms/blob/master/code401challenges/src/README.md)